gskielian/Robox/README.md

 Robox
 =====

-Just follow the steps above: Bu
+Just follow the steps below to construct the Robox (png included above).

 ##Building, Wiring and Programming.